jeffpamer/github-explorer/README.md

 basic node.js http server is recommended as a quick way to get started:
 `npm install -g http-server` then run `http-server` in `/public` and browse to `http://localhost:8080` (by default).

-Alternately, you should be able to run the application by simply opening `public/index.html` form your local file system, as long as your host system does not block outgoing XHR requests from local files.
+Alternately, you should be able to run the application by simply opening `public/index.html` from your local file system, as long as your host system does not block outgoing XHR requests from local files.

 ## Development Requirements
 1. [Node.js](http://nodejs.org/)